genome/breakdancer/gmt-web/content/documentation.md

 # EXAMPLE PIPELINE

-Please review the [full usage instructions](breakdancer.html) for detailed information about the *bam2cfg.pl* and *breakdancer-max* commands.
+Please see below for detailed information about the *bam2cfg.pl* and *breakdancer-max* commands.

 ## STEP 1
 Create a configuration file using bam2cfg.pl: